Office of Karen Bradley

-This privacy notice relates to the personal data processed by the office of Rt Hon Karen Bradley, Member of Parliament for Staffordshire Moorlands, in relation to casework and policy queries.
+This privacy notice relates to the personal data processed by the office of Karen Bradley, Parliamentary Candidate for Staffordshire Moorlands, in relation to casework and policy queries.

 Who is the Data Controller?

-The Data Controller is Rt Hon Karen Bradley, Member of Parliament for Staffordshire Moorlands.
+The Data Controller is Karen Bradley, Parliamentary Candidate for Staffordshire Moorlands.

 What does the office do?

-The office discharges the duties and functions of an elected Member of Parliament.
+The office discharges the duties and functions of an Parliamentary Candidate.
 As part of this work, we conduct constituency casework and respond to policy queries, for which we must process personal data of our constituents.

 How do we process data?